prometheus/proposals/proposals/2024-01-29_native_histograms_text_format.md

 ## Why

-Today it is only possible to export native histograms using the Protocol Buffers (protobuf) scrape format.
+Today it is only possible to export native histograms using the classic (not OpenMetrics) Protocol Buffers (protobuf) scrape format.
 Many users prefer the text format, and some client libraries, such as the Python client, want to avoid adding a dependency on protobuf.
+Prometheus content negotiation prefers OpenMetrics to the classic Prometheus text based format, therefore to support native histograms in Prometheus the OpenMetrics text format will also need to support native histograms.

-During a [dev summit in 2022](https://docs.google.com/document/d/11LC3wJcVk00l8w5P3oLQ-m3Y37iom6INAMEu2ZAGIIE/edit#bookmark=id.c3e7ur6rn5d2) there was consensus we would continue to support the text format.
+There is already an open pull request (see Related Issues and PRs above) to add support for native histograms to OpenMetrics, and during a [dev summit in 2022](https://docs.google.com/document/d/11LC3wJcVk00l8w5P3oLQ-m3Y37iom6INAMEu2ZAGIIE/edit#bookmark=id.c3e7ur6rn5d2) there was consensus we would continue to support the text format for new features as well.
 Including native histograms as part of the text format shows commitment to that consensus.

 ### Pitfalls of the current solution